 By including the Psalms with the Law and the Prophets, Jesus gives them a place of prominence which is far above mere poetry.
 All Scripture speaks of Him.
 "The testimony of Jesus is the Spirit of prophecy" (Rev 19:10).
 The Law exposed our condition, as sinners in need of both Lamb and Shepherd.
 The Prophets looked foward to His appearings to fulfill those roles.
 The Psalms echo these messages.

-Perhaps "study" is a poor choice of words, implying a pursuit of mere academic knowledge.
+As we approach the Psalms, perhaps "study" is a poor choice of words, implying a pursuit of mere academic knowledge.
 Yes, the intellect is essential, for we must compare Scripture with Scripture to understand its meaning.
-But whenever we approach Scripture, and especially the Psalms, we must be careful to "apply our hearts" to the wisdom which the Holy Spirit teaches.
+But whenever we consider Scripture, and especially the Psalms, we must be careful to "apply our hearts" to the wisdom which the Holy Spirit teaches.
 Here, the discerning heart may be melted by the very voice of God's Anointed One as He pours Himself out in song and prayer.

 Oh Lord, give us ears to hear, and hearts that burn for Thee.
 Amen.